Worried about NAFTA’s fate, Wynne calls for more trade with China

 "There's a sense that we don't want to be taken over – we don't want to be taken over by the United States, we don't want to be taken over by China.
 And by taken over, I mean our economy kind of subsumed," Ms. Wynne said.

-But as neighbours of the U.S., "we actually know what it's like to deal with a giant right beside us," she said.
+But as neighbours of the United States, "we actually know what it's like to deal with a giant right beside us," she said.

 When it comes to free trade with China, she added, "there need to be caveats and there need to be protections.
 But I think if we stay out of the game, I think if we pretend that somehow we'll be fine if all these other countries connect with China and we just stay at home – I think we're missing huge opportunity.
 And I don't think that's smart."

-With reporting by Alexandra Li
+With reporting by Alexandra Li.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.